ndlarsen/ndlarsen.github.io/_drafts/2019-10-06-building-a-full-stack-web-application-part-3-rest-api-via-play-and-scala.md

 ```
 private val collection = database.map(_.collection[JSONCollection]("users"))
 ```

+## GET /user/email/:param
+---
+For our first bit of functionality we need to add an endpoint we can query.
+This will be composed of an route in `conf/routes` and a method in `app/controllers/UserController.scala` which the route will call.
+As the controller method need to do several things, let's break it a bit more down.
+First getting or establishing a connection to the database, then getting a handle to the right collection, then create an object respresenting the query we are doing, then executing the query in the database which returns a cursor and finally converting the content of the cursor, if any, into a result to return.
+So, overall:
+* get connection to db (done above)
+* get a handle to the collection (done above)
+* create query object
+* execute query
+* convert return value

 ### Getting data
 As we now have a handle to our database collection we can do queries.
 For this we're using the method
 ```scala